Lukmanern/go-with-me/README.md

 - Pow : Implementing recursion for a-simple-pow

-- FilesReader : Read 3-types of file : .txt, .env and .json files (but not finish yet)
+- FilesReader : Read 3-types of file : .txt, .env and .json files

 - WebMiddleware : Implementing middleware for logging before using method

-# Experimental / Not Finish Yet

-- Web_Form_Extractor : for getting all tag form (full, that contain all input tags) in one-page website.

-- Mock : Not finish yet.
-It's will be implementing mock from another go-files.